laurentpayot/purescript-for-elm-developers/README.md

 ##  TO DO

-- Vite builds for CSS and TS files
+- Vite builds for CSS and TS files.
+Like https://github.com/kajetansw/purescript-react-vite-starter/blob/master/vite.config.js ???